30 DBA Interview Questions and How to Answer Them

 Here are some additional tips to help you prepare for your DBA interview:

-Know your “selling points.”
 Your selling points are your hard skills and soft skills.
 Hard skills are your technical knowledge that you’ll use in everyday tasks.
 Soft skills are personal strengths that add value to the organization.
-Examples of personal strengths are communication ability, creativity and problem-solving ability.
+Examples of individual strengths are communication ability, creativity and problem-solving ability.

 Show an interviewer how you can add value to the organization by answering questions thoroughly and truthfully.
 Keep your answers brief but be as specific as possible.
 Share relevant experiences that reveal your strengths.